Put a spotlight on the home Design experts, so you get your beautiful new home

 Graduate architects complete five years at a University studying architecture.
 They graduate with a Bachelor of Architecture and a Masters of Architecture degree.

-The graduate architect has to then complete two years of training and experience with an architectural company.
+The graduate architect has to complete two years of training and experience with an architectural company.
 They then have to pass a competency-based assessment architectural practice exam.
 A graduate architect is then eligible to register with the Architectural Registration Board in their State.
 It is only on completing these requirements that a graduate architect can then call themselves a professional architect.

-To use myself as an example, I completed further studies in a Masters in Architecture.
+To use me as an example, I completed further studies in a Masters in Architecture.
 Specifically for Advanced Environmental and Energy Studies from the University of East London.
 Completing a Masters in this field of study provided me with skills and knowledge to design green, healthy eco homes.
 You can find out more information on my expertise and qualifications.
 As a residential architect, I have been designed energy efficient homes for almost 20-years

 A draftsperson/building designer typically completes a two-year Advanced Diploma in Building Design from a TAFE college.
 They can then register with the Building Practitioners Board.
 Before they can register, they need to demonstrate that they have had one year of practical experience.
 Registration is under the category of Draftsperson, Class of Building Design (Architectural).